-Enter the Scholastic Art & Writing Awards by December 17th
+Scholastic Art & Writing Awards judging results available!

 From the 2014 Scholastic Writing Awards, over 150 grade 7-12 “Young Authors of Arizona” earned recognition and an invite to YAA’s annual Awards ceremony where authors Alberto Rios, Tom Leveen, and Myrlin Hepworth spoke. $10,000 in scholarship money was earned through authorship.
 Eight Arizonans earned invites to Carnegie Hall.
 64 teens became published authors.